Jmeza081/Satellite-Dark/demo/markdown.md

-# Cobalt2 Theme
+# Satellite-Dark Theme

-> A Cobalt2 theme for VS Code.
+> A dark theme for VS Code meant to be easy on eyes.

 ![Preview](images/preview.gif)